jindrichmynarz/dissertation/parts/results_rescal.md

 Since we do not using any threshold for RESCAL-based matchmakers, their prediction coverage is always maximum.
 Consequently, we omit it from the evaluation results.
-This is a trade-off: is it better to return no results or less relevant results?

 Note that RESCAL has a greater degree of non-determinism, so that its evaluation results have greater variance.